jeremyblackowiak/crispy-octo-sniffle/README.md

 infrastructure deployed

-what i'd do with more time: something else for manifests, stuff from ntoes
+what i'd do with more time: something else for manifests, stuff from notes, deploy proper image tags, changesets

 ## Todos

+- Does the cluster check for "latest" image tag?
+How often?
 - Linting
 - Apply manifests with Terraform?
+- Add a CI health check for pull requests
 - Handle multiple environments, "configs" app directory, etc.

 ## First Time Setup